247sathish/AndroidPreparation/README.md

 ### When would you use Elvis operator in Kotlin?

-The Elvis operator ?: in Kotlin is used as a null check operator, and it returns the expression on its left side if it's not null, or the expression on its right side if the left-side expression is null.
+The Elvis operator `?:` in Kotlin is used as a `null check operator`, and it returns the expression on its left side if it's not null, or the expression on its right side if the left-side expression is null.

 For example, consider the following code: